Naxdy/NaxGCC-HW/README.md

 # NaxGCC-HW

+The main repository is located at [git.naxdy.org](https://git.naxdy.org/NaxdyOrg/NaxGCC-HW).
+The GitHub mirror exists solely for the sake of discoverability and redundancy.

+> **Please do not submit issues or pull requests on GitHub.**

+Find the latest releases here: https://git.naxdy.org/NaxdyOrg/NaxGCC-HW/releases

+Full documentation is available at [gcc.naxdy.org](https://gcc.naxdy.org/).

+---

 Seperate repository for the hardware used in the NaxGCC

 The NaxGCC board is licensed under CERN Open Hardware Licence Version 2 - Strongly Reciprocal.